MERCER COUNTY SPECIAL SERVICES SCHOOL DISTRICT

 All employees shall receive the following benefits:

-E. Health Insurance Waiver Payments:
+E. Health Insurance Waiver Incentive Payments:

-Subject to the restrictions involving multiple coverages pursuant to applicable law and regulations, the Board will make the following payments to employees who voluntarily waive their medical, prescription and/or dental insurance coverage.
+The Board will make the following payments to employees who voluntarily waive their medical, prescription and/or dental insurance coverage.

 Medical Prescription Dental